 The site is located in East Hubbardton, 7 miles north of U.S. Route 4 from Castleton.

 (802) 759-2412 – During open hours call: (802) 273-2282

 The Ethan Allen monument honors one of the founding fathers of Vermont and leader of the Green Mountain Boys, who represented the state as soldiers in the American Revolution.
 The 35-foot column with the 8-foot statue of Allen on top makes the monument the tallest and most prominent in the state.
 No one really knows for sure where Ethan Allen is buried but he is not interred below the monument.

 Directions: 455 North Ave., Burlington, VT 05401

-The Oldest Log Cabin in the USA
+One of the Oldest Log Cabins in the USA

 The Bennington Battle Monument